khandokar/mysite/README.md

 I studied on CodeComit, CodeBuid , CodeDeploy, CodePipeline, Aws Beanstalk.
 Tried to understand the concept and how it works.

-# 27-01-2024
+# 20-01-2024

 Try to Implement CICD in my personal account.
 Faced some issues and resolved.
 Learned how it work.
-Make is draft copy of blog in word file and keep the necessary screenshot.
+Start making is draft copy of blog in word file and keep the necessary screenshot.
 Removed the services i created and configured in my personal account.

+# 21-01-2024

+Completed writing blog in word file.
+Bought domain name and create certificate.
+Created hosted zone for your domain in Route 53 and other relevant to publish my site.
+Published URL is https://khandokarsabbir.net.

+# 22-01-2024
+Wrote blog in Medium.Url is https://medium.com/@khandokarsabbir/how-to-deploy-a-net-4b487c66a8b6

+# 22-01-2024

+Update Work Experience in my website.
+Link the Blog section.Fix the social media links.
+Show validation message instead of save button disable.

+# 23-01-2024

+Update Work Experience in my website.
+Link the Blog section.
+Fix the social media links.
+Show validation message instead of save button disable.

+# 24-01-2024

+My Lamda(s), SNS, SQS, Dynamodb and API gateway all were in my academic account.
+I created all of them in personal account.
+I changed some of the service name.
+Change the url in website code .
+User cannot post repeated submit now in contact form.
+Upload in s3 bucket.